APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - I have distinguished between administrative condemnation and actual policy violation in my analysis
 - I have recognized that offensive, antisemitic, or racist expression is generally protected speech unless it rises to the level of unprotected categories
 - In cases of ambiguity, I have defaulted to protecting speech rather than restricting it
 - My justification includes explicit quotes from BOTH policy documents AND PHIL-001's free speech sections
 - I have included a clear First Amendment balancing analysis in my justification
 - I have NOT coded as "violated" based solely on the offensive or hateful nature of the speech
+- I have NOT equated administrative condemnation with policy violation
+- I have double-checked my reasoning to ensure I'm not defaulting to moral judgments rather than constitutional analysis

+#### `policy_status`
+**Definition:** Whether the incident violated or complied with a campus policy in effect at the time (e.g., TPM, student conduct, anti-discrimination), properly balanced against UCLA's obligations as a state actor bound by First Amendment principles
+→ `compliant`, `violated`, `combination`, `unclear`, `contested`

+**Coding Protocol:**

+1. **MANDATORY PRE-CODING STEPS:**
+  - You MUST read POL-001, POL-002, POL-003, and PHIL-001 IN THEIR ENTIRETY
+  - Review PHIL-001 sections on "Free Speech 101," "Myth Busting," and "What's UCLA to Do"
+  - Flag any coding attempt where you have not completely reviewed these documents
+  - Acknowledge: UCLA as a state actor is bound by First Amendment principles
+  - Understand that content-based speech restrictions face strict scrutiny
+  - Note the distinction between protected offensive speech and unprotected categories

+2. **DECISION HIERARCHY:**
+   - IF administration explicitly states a policy was violated AND there is no available information stating that offending behavior was later brought into compliance:
+     * Code as `violated`
+     * Cite the exact statement with source ID

+   - **IF NO** explicit statement of violation exists:

+     A. **TRUE THREATS/UNPROTECTED SPEECH TEST:**
+        * Review PHIL-001 section on "categorical exceptions" to free speech
+        * Check if incident involves true threats, fighting words, or harassment that substantially interferes with educational access, etc.
+        * If incident clearly falls into one of these explicitly unprotected categories → code as `violated`
+        * Provide direct quotes from PHIL-001 showing why the speech is categorically unprotected

+     B. **FIRST AMENDMENT BALANCING TEST:**
+        * Even if the incident appears to conflict with policy language, it MUST be weighed against UCLA's state actor status
+        * Reminder: Offensive, antisemitic, or racist content is generally protected speech unless it rises to unprotected categories
+        * Administrative condemnation does NOT automatically mean policy violation
+        * When ambiguous: lean toward protecting speech in accordance with constitutional principles

+     C. **DEFAULT DIRECTION:**
+        * In cases of doubt about whether offensive speech is unprotected
+        * Code as `compliant` rather than `violated`
+        * Explain balancing test in justification

+   - IF The incident involved both compliance and violation (e.g., a protest began in violation of TPM policy but later moved to a location consistent with university protest guidelines)
+     * Code as `combination`
+     * Provide direct quotes from statements and/or sources that indicate both compliance and violation occurred

+   - IF insufficient information exists to determine whether a policy was violated or which policy applies
+     * Code as `unclear`
+     * Confirm which details about the incident or applicable policies are missing

+   - IF the administration and participants explicitly disagree about whether a policy was violated OR the policy's applicability or enforcement was formally challenged OR different administrative sources contradict each other regarding violation status
+     * code as `contested`
+     * Document the competing claims with direct quotes

+3. **JUSTIFICATION REQUIREMENTS:**
+  - Begin with: "After reviewing POL-001, POL-002, POL-003, and PHIL-001 in their entirety..."
+  - Include direct quotes from relevant policies AND PHIL-001 regarding free speech protections
+  - Provide explicit First Amendment balancing analysis
+  - Explain clearly why the incident does or does not qualify as unprotected speech
+  - Acknowledge the high bar for speech restriction at public universities

+**Verification checklist:**
+- I have read POL-001, POL-002, POL-003, and PHIL-001 in their ENTIRETY (not just skimmed)
+- I have specifically reviewed PHIL-001's sections on "Free Speech 101," "Categorical Exceptions," and "What's UCLA to Do"
+- I have identified whether the administration explicitly stated a policy violation (providing exact quote if so)
+- I have rigorously tested whether the incident falls into a SPECIFIC category of unprotected speech per PHIL-001
+- I have explicitly acknowledged in my justification that UCLA is bound by the First Amendment as a state actor
+- I have distinguished between administrative condemnation and actual policy violation in my analysis
+- I have recognized that offensive, antisemitic, or racist expression is generally protected speech unless it rises to the level of unprotected categories
+- In the absence of a statement of violation from the administration, in cases of ambiguity, I have defaulted to protecting speech rather than restricting it
+- My justification includes explicit quotes from BOTH policy documents AND PHIL-001's free speech sections
+- I have included a clear First Amendment balancing analysis in my justification
+- I have NOT coded as "violated" based solely on the offensive or hateful nature of the speech